alphagov/paas-team-manual/source/team/working_practices.html.md

 Technical Documentation changes follow the same overall process as code changes, but with several documentation-specific amends.
 This section summarises the tech docs change process.

-### Pre kick-off

-- Required: technical writer

-Before the formal story kick-off, the technical writer reviews the story and drafts changes if possible.

 ### Kick-off

-- Required: technical writer, technical lead
-- Optional: product representative, developer

 At this step, decide on what changes to the tech docs are required to complete this story.
 You must also agree on who needs to review and approve this story.
-Make sure that you decide whether the story needs product as well as technical review.
+Make sure that you decide whether the story needs Service Owner review as well as technical review.
 If no specific technical reviewers are named, any developer can serve as the technical reviewer.
 You should also analyse if any other further changes or stories will result from this story.

 ### Doing

-- Required: technical writer, developer

 Draft the content changes in markdown, ensuring that it is technically correct and in line with the GDS style guide.
 You must preview changes in tech doc format so that the new or amended content is smoothly integrated into the exsting documentation structure.
 Evaluate if story needs to change, and if so, whether this can be included in the scope of the original story or should be part of a new story.
 Once you have agreed that the content is ready for further review, raise a pull request to the paas-tech-docs repo.